bitshares/docs.bitshares.org/source/bitshares/index.rst

 Guides
 ######

-Since BitShares is a software with a variety of features and possibilities, not only for developers but also for end-users and merchants, we have collected several guides for each group that should help think things through.
+Since BitShares is software with a variety of features and possibilities, not only for developers but also for end-users and merchants, we have compiled several guides for each group that should help in thinking things through.

 .. toctree::
    :maxdepth: 1